-We have some upcoming breedings in 2023 that we are really excited about!
+We have some upcoming breedings in the fall of 2023 that we are really excited about!
 Check out the planned litters below.

 “Planned” is the key word in the above sentence.
 Breeding is not an exact science – Mother Nature is involved.
 As a result, sometimes the timing of a female’s heat cycle, the success of a breeding, or an expected litter’s coat colors or markings don’t always match exactly what we had planned.
 We can estimate heat seasons, hope for successful breedings, and predict color percentages and markings of a litter, but Mother Nature makes the final call.
 We strive to select pairings of adult dogs that will produce wonderful temperaments and color combinations, and we are always thrilled with the puppies, no matter their gender, colors or patterns/markings.
 In addition, JoaLins may need to use a different stud than originally planned due to a number of contributing factors like the availability of the stud on the exact day we must breed.
 In the event we change a stud for a future pairing, we will make every effort to select a stud that will likely produce the same colors and sizes expected, however this may not always be possible.